driedtentacles/driedtentacles/README.md

-A repositor for all the projects I work on.
+A repository for all the projects I work on.
 Mostly keyboards!